kraslav4ik/Java-Blockchain-Cryptocurrency-Implementation/README.md

 Features:
 * Integrity of the blockchain and its validation after creation
-* Controlling the number of hash's leading zeros
+* Controlling the number of hash's leading zeros based on creation time
 * Magic numbers as a proof of work for each block
 * BlockChain validation after creating
 * Transactions between users with digital signatures, public & private keys